 However, don’t sound like you are using them as a stepping stone to reach something bigger.
 Instead, give them the impression that you are there to stay and provide great contributions for a long time.
 That way, they’ll be down in investing in you as an employee.

 6. Finish smoothly.

 To end your answer, express your gratitude to have been given a chance to interview with them.
 Subtly brush over how lucky you were to have seen their job advertisement at the right moment.
 Saying such a thing can make you appear more desirable as a candidate.
 It shows respect and gratefulness for the opportunity to have been interviewed.
-The interviewer will appreciate hearing this from an applicant.
+The interviewer or hiring manager will appreciate hearing this from an applicant.

 Or, you can also finish with a great question to ask the interviewer.
 Doing so will make the interview more conversational.
 It shows that you want to include the recruiter in your story.